Blog post

 Elfie Astbury, practice educator for care support worker (CSW) development at Harrogate and District NHS Foundation Trust (HDFT), tells us about their Care Support Worker (CSW) development programme (CSWDP): an innovative and comprehensive programme, running since March 2022.

-Previously, when new CSWs joined the trust, they were enrolled on a three day fundamentals of care training programme.
+Previously, we enrolled new CSWs on a three day fundamentals of care training programme when they joined the trust.
 The programme provided a snapshot of the knowledge, skills and behaviours CSWs need to do their job safely and effectively.

-Additionally, we wanted to promote inclusive and sustainable recruitment of CSWs, whilst decreasing our retention rate.
-Our retention rate for CSWs was above the national average of 25 per cent (2021/22), with a weekly leaver average of 2.19 working time equivalent.
+We wanted to promote inclusive and sustainable recruitment of CSWs.
+Despite our retention rate for CSWs was above the national average of 25 per cent (2021/22), with a weekly leaver average of 2.19 working time equivalent, we still wanted to increase this.

 Since the introduction of the programme, we have been looking for feedback from CSW learners to improve the training.
 This has meant that the training has gone through various versions.